MajorPrestige/hellish-english/README.md

 - In the header of the site there is a logo, a navigation menu and a button "Consultation by phone".
 - On mobile and tablet versions, the navigation menu is displayed as a      pop-up element.
 The appearance animation is arbitrary.
 The mobile menu is fixed, width and height cover the entire screen area (viewport).
 - The menu is implemented with anchor links that lead to the relevant sections of the layout.
 - The "By phone" button opens a modal window with an order form.
 Since the design of the modal window is not on the layout, this is not a mandatory task.
+- Animated all landing page.

 Hero section